adanieljohnson/ABLE_2022_Workshop/index.md

     + Structured training activities for both students and instructors.
     + Diagnostic activities so instructors can adjust the basic instructional strategy to local needs.
     + Automated supports that streamline routine data collection.
-        - For the NSF-sponsored project that led to SEM, we created SAWHET (STEM Automated Writing Help Tool), a web-based report collection tool.
-Students submitted lab reports to SAWHET, which performed basic completion checks and text analysis, then gave student tailored feedback on what was missing or might need improvement.
-        - The project version used proprietary software.
-So we rebuilt our web form as an R Shiny app.
-        SAWHET 2 is available for you to use on QUBES Hub, and the code is freely available for others to revise.
     + A collection of >4,000 de-identified biology student lab reports with metadata that can be used as:
-        - Examples for training instructors;
-        - Research data for linguistic analyses, etc.;
-        - Data for test other automated systems.
     + Bins-based scoring (presented at ViABLE 2021),
     + Reflective, coaching-oriented feedback,
     + Strategies for assessing student writing at BIO100 scales.
-        - We have several proxy metrics based on document features
-        - We are working on automated move analysis right now

 * The most recent version of R Studio has a visual R Markdown option.
     + As best I can tell it may play well with bookdown but it also MAY NOT.
 So I cannot recommend using it universally yet.
-    + If you are not building books with bookdown, the visual mode means you can create and edit Markdown right in R Studio then use its embedded Pandoc tool to convert to .docx format.
-    + R Studio still writes obscenely complex .html, so I still do not recommend using it for that.
     + For now I'm sticking with my plain text editor.
 The fewer potential breakdown points I have, the better.